 - Select a research advisor who has a funded position and is willing to accept you into his/her group.

-- Prepare a program study plan in consultation with your research advisor and submit it for approval to the Academic Affairs Committee via the Graduate Program Coordinator.
+- Prepare a program study plan in consultation with your research advisor and submit it for approval to the Academic Affairs Committee via the Staff Graduate Advisor.
 You must clearly specify your selected major sequence.

 Every quarter in residence: